 The University of Missouri Police Department offers free training to our campus community.
 Training includes how to survive an active shooter incident and a variety of self-defense courses.
 We welcome you to check out the "Surviving An Active Shooter" video as well as our training and programs below.

-This course is based on Greg Crane's ALiCE ® program and the FBI's Run, Hide, Fight ® Program.
+This course is based on Greg Crane's ALiCE ® program and the Department of Homeland Security's Run, Hide, Fight ® Program.
 It takes a comprehensive approach to dealing with active shooter/violent intruder incidents that may occur in the workplace, school, or public settings.
 Participants are taught to use integrated strategies incorporating Environmental Design, Technology & Communication, Law Enforcement Response, and most importantly, ACTION by those in immediate danger because they are the REAL First Responders.
 Students will learn how to react and respond to violent intruders by taking an active role in their own survival.

 This free class is taught in two formats: